youssef-mansor/TheAgentCompany/workspaces/tasks/hr-massive-resume-screening/task.md

 Experience with OpenHands is a must.
 There's no other requirement on degree or years of experience.

-You can find all resumes on NextCloud (https://ogma.lti.cs.cmu.edu/).
+You can find all resumes on owncloud (http://the-agent-company.com:8092/).
 Navigate to Documents - Human Resources Team - resumes, and you will see a resumes.zip file.

 Finally, goto RocketChat (http://the-agent-company.com:3000/) and tell